Has someone damaged your reputation by spreading false information? You may have a claim for Defamation.

 What is Defamation?

-Defamation occurs when someone knowingly makes a false statement that harms another person’s reputation.
+Defamation occurs when someone knowingly makes a false statement that harms another’s reputation.
 The statement could be spoken (slander) or written (libel).
 While not a crime, defamation is a “tort” which can form the basis for both legal and equitable causes of action.

-There are five elements need to prove Defamation of Character:
+There are five elements needed to prove Defamation of Character:

 Defamation Per Se applies to false statements that are so obviously harmful that damages are presumed to exist such as allegations of criminal activity, an infectious disease, sexual misconduct, or a behavior that calls into question one's ability to do his or her job.

 If you feel you are a victim of Defamation, contact us for a FREE consultation.

 Contact us at (904) 483-3844 for a FREE consultation

 or complete our contact form and we will contact you within 1 business day

 This information is intended for educational purposes only and does not constitute legal advice.
 Every situation is different and only through a full and thorough consultation can a tailored legal strategy be developed.
 Use of this information is at your own risk.